bluccino/old-tutorial/nsamples/05-mcore/README.rst

 #===============================================================================
-# 05-mcore (Bluccino mesh core for 1 button and 4 LEDs, app can access mesh)
+# 05-mcore (Bluccino mesh core for 1 button and 4 LEDs, app cannot access mesh)
 # - 4 LEDs, 1 BUTTON and mesh GOOSRV/GOOCLIare are controllable from app level
 # - any button @id press selects next LED blinking process
 # - after selection of 4 different LEDs all LEDs are turned off
+# - main program involves an attention-, provision- and startup-module
 # - remark: program is suitable for nRF52832/840 DK and nRF52840 dongle
 #===============================================================================